maennis/blueborne-penetration-testing-tool/README.md

 - [Check](https://libcheck.github.io/check/) - Unit testing framework for C.

 ## Features
 - **Allowlisting** - Devices located in the allowlist file will processed.
 Other devices will be ignored.
-The allowlist should be located next to the executable in a file called allowlist.txt.
+The path to the allowlist is passed in as a command line option with the `-a` flag.
 Each address should be placed on a newline.
 All hex letters should be in uppercase.

 ## Building
 The BBPTT is built using [CMake](https://cmake.org).
 Run the following commands from the project root to build the project executable: